 Diana: client side issues with bounding box calculation for some projections

-ADAGUC/MF problem to access server (on ADAGUC side?)
+AGADUC finally succeded in visualizing Météo-France WMS.

-Display in Metview was distorted because of a not well defined bounding box
+Display in Metview was distorted because of a not well defined bounding box.
+Météo-France fixed the bounding box inversion.
+Metview should now be able to visualize Météo-France WMS correctly.

 Metview could not load a particular layer because the default time dimension was invalid

+Ninjo could not parse Météo-France getCapabilities.
+Météo-France made the meta-data URL accessible, so Ninjo should be able to parse it now.

+Météo-France fixed the bounding box inversion and the WMS can now be visualized with QGIS.

 LeafLet/ECMWF: error

-Ninjo/Météo-France: problem to parse getCapabilities

 Ninjo/KNMI: problem dimension with observation layers

 Ninjo/EUMETSAT: invalid parameter